 Found this article interesting?
 Watch Hilary’s overview of what’s staying the same in the new Education Inspection Framework.

-About Hilary – Early Years Consultant and Ofsted Inspector
+About Hilary – Former Ofsted Inspector and Early Years Consultant

 Hilary is an experienced and successful early years professional having worked in the early years sector for 20 years with over 14 years as an early years inspector with Ofsted and Prospects.
 Hilary has also worked in Children’s Centres as an Early Years Teaching Advisor supporting early years settings to deliver the EYFS and improve quality.
 She has a 1st class BA (Hons) in Early Childhood Studies as well as being a qualified NVQ.
 Assessor.